rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 *"I've never seen him this serious"* - Hannah overheard the Bat's commentary.

-The Wolf relaxed his grip from Sam and pushed himself up, looking straight into the the crack from which the light sipped through.
-He brought his left hand towards his chest and tapped the flame encased in his centre.
+The Wolf relaxed his grip of Sam and pushed himself up, looking straight into the crack from which the light sipped through.
+He brought his left hand towards his chest and tapped the flame encased in its centre.
 The flame blazed on in a pure white, almost silvery light, then he extended his hands to welcome something from above.
 Through the crack on the ceiling, a silver orb began to descend towards the hands of the Wolf, where it floated a few inches from touching him.

 Sam could see the Wolf's eyes had changed colours to resemble the orb floating on his hands.